-of the data.
+We can see that this chain shows a gradual increasing trend of the data.
 Note that in this one-dimensional example, the elements of the chain can only drift by increasing or decreasing.
 In the more general case, the elements can drift in arbitrarily complex ways.
 Our claim is that our definition is also capable of discovering complex drifting patterns in high-dimensional space.
 For example, the reader can easily verify that the two-dimensional chain in Fig. 1.right, a curvy evolving pattern, is captured by our definition.
 The definition also works for a sin-wave drifting pattern, a zigzag, spirals, etc. We defer real-world examples in much higher dimensional spaces to Section IV.

 However, to be clear, we are not claiming that we can discover all kinds of drifting; we are only targeting chains with directionality (the last item should be very different from the first item, as suggested previously).
 Therefore, full closed circles (i.e. $\{1, 3, 4, 5, 1\}$) are not captured by our definition.
 However, if needed, we can still potentially capture such topologies if we consider combining multiple chains.
-For example, in $\{1, 3, 4, 5\}$.
+For example, in $\{1, 3, 4, 5, 1\}$, our definition captures two chains: $\{1, 1\}$ and $\{3, 4, 5\}$.
 The circle is a combination of the two.

 Beyond satisfyingly the directionality requirement, here we provide a simple sanity check of the robustness of our definition by removing a link from the chain.
 Imagine that in Fig. 5, the number "3" is missing.
-In this case, RNN(2)=4, LNN(4)=2; we can still find the chain $1 \Rightarrow 2 \Rightarrow 4 \Rightarrow 5$.
-We defer a more "stressed" and quantified robustness test to Section IV.E.
+In this case, RNN(2)=4, LNN(4)=2; we can still find the chain $1 \rightleftharpoons 2 \rightleftharpoons 4 \rightleftharpoons 5$.
+We defer a more "stressed" and quantified robustness test to Section IV.G.